Cossacks: Uniforms

 Cossacks were expected to provide their own uniforms.
 While these were sometimes manufactured in bulk by factories owned by the individual host, families often handed down garments or made them within the household.
 Accordingly, individual items might vary from those laid down by regulation, or be of obsolete pattern.
 Each host had distinctive uniform colourings.
 Similar uniforms are in service today amongst the Cossacks of Russia.

 For most hosts, the basic uniform consisted of the standard loose-fitting tunics and wide trousers typical of Russian regular troops from 1881 to 1908, and shown in the two photographs opposite.
-The Caucasian hosts (Kuban and Terek) wore the very long, open-fronted, cherkesska coats with ornamental cartridge loops and coloured beshmets (waistcoats).
+In marked contrast the two Caucasian hosts (Kuban and Terek) wore the very long, open-fronted, cherkesska coats with ornamental cartridge loops and coloured beshmets (waistcoats).
 These have come to epitomize the popular image of the Cossacks.
-Most hosts wore fleece hats with coloured cloth tops in full dress, and round caps, with or without peaks, for ordinary duties.
+Most hosts wore fleece hats with coloured cloth tops in full dress, and round caps with or without peaks for ordinary duties.
 These caps were worn sharply slanted to one side by the rank-and-file of Cossack regiments, over hair trimmed longer than that of ordinary Russian soldiers.
 The two Caucasian hosts wore high fleece caps on most occasions, together with black felt cloaks (burke) in bad weather.

-Until 1909, Cossack regiments in summer wore white gymnasterkas (blouses), and cap covers of standard Russian army pattern.
+Until 1909, Cossack regiments in summer wore white gymnasterkas (blouses) and cap covers of standard Russian army pattern.
 The shoulder straps and cap bands were in the host colour, as detailed below.
 From 1910 to 1918, they wore a khaki-grey jacket for field wear.
 The dress uniform had blue or green breeches with broad, coloured stripes in the host colour, which were often worn with the service jacket.

 While most Cossacks served as cavalry, several of the larger hosts had infantry and artillery units.
-Four regiments of Cossacks formed part of the Imperial Guard, as well as the Konvoi—the tsar's mounted escort.
+Three regiments of Cossacks formed part of the Imperial Guard, as well as the Konvoi—the tsar's mounted escort.
 The Imperial Guard regiments wore tailored, government-issue uniforms, which were colourful and elaborate.
 For example, the Konvoi wore scarlet cherkesskas, white beshmets, and red crowns on their fleece hats.
 The Guard Cossacks of His Majesty and the Ataman's Guard Cossacks, both drawn from the Don Host, wore red, and light blue, coats respectively.
 The Combined Cossack Guard Regiment, comprising representative detachments from each of the remaining hosts, wore red, light blue, crimson, or orange coats, according to squadron.